4x3lpri3t0/the-rust-programming-language/README.md

 If breakpoints are not being attached, you are missing a `cargo b`.

-When creating a new subproject (e.g.: `n-exercise`), you still need to `cd n-exercise` and `cargo b` there before being able to debug this new `main.rs` file.
-Alternatively: `cargo b --manifest-path n-exercise/Cargo.toml`

 ## Exercises Workflow

 * Ctrl + Shift + B